Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Traditionally, burn barrels are made from used or new 55 gallon drums.
 They can be fabricated in a backyard, barn, or warehouse following safety directions.
 About 20 years ago, a burn specialist company developed a portable stainless steel burn barrel that is easy to install and move and is designed to burn combustibles at exceptionally high temperatures.

-Stainless steel burn barrels have multiple uses, from burning yard waste to burning household combustibles and serving as outdoor fireplaces.
+Stainless steel burn barrels offer versatile functionality, capable of handling a range of tasks from burning yard waste and household combustibles to serving as outdoor fireplaces.

 Burn Cage